henrycatalinismith/ppl/site/settings/color-phone.md

 ---
-title: ppl [color "phone"] Configuration Guide
-layout: configuration
-section: documentation
-config_section: color "phone"
+name: color "phone"
+summary: Colorized output for the phone command
 ---

 This section dictates the color of the output of the [phone](/documentation/commands/phone) command.

-### Example
+## Example

     [color "phone"]
         star          = red